fmerg/pymerkle/API.md

 ### `method` __.encryptFilePerLog (*file_path*)__

-Encrypts per log the data of the provided file into the Merkle-tree.
+Encrypts per the data of the provided file into the Merkle-tree.
 More accurately, it successively updates the Merkle-tree with each line of the provided file in the respective order.